 to make the Trained Algorithm and the Output(s) available under a Creative Commons Attribution 4.0 (CC-BY) license.
 A party making use of project material will give the other parties notice of the use and, if possible, access (e.g. link, physical copy of a publication, ticket to event).

-that the Trained Algorithm and Output(s), and, to the extent any party owns or has rights to them the Input(s) and Learning Algorithm(s), may be freely used by any party to this agreement for any purpose except the following, which require the written consent of all parties:
+that the Trained Algorithm and Output(s), and, to the extent any party owns or has rights to them, the Input(s) and Learning Algorithm(s), may be freely used by any party to this agreement for any purpose except the following, which require the written consent of all parties:

 Use of any project element that is not jointly owned by the parties (such as Input(s) and Learning Algorithm(s)) unless the use is nonprofit and directly connected with the project.